LBNL-ETA/AFC/README.md

 The AFC package requires sets of parameters and inputs that describe the optimization problem.
 On the one hand, the parameters are quantities that describe the physical system on which the optimization is performed.
 Parameters include, for example, the location and size of the building, its number of windows or the number of occupants in the room.
 On the other hand, data inputs describe the climatic context of the optimization.
 These are essentially exogeneous meteorological forecasts of the sun's irradiance on the building.
 Unlike parameters, data inputs are time-dependent variables.

 #### 1.1 Define system parameters
 The `parameter` object is a dictionary containing parameter values describing the system to be controlled by AFC.
 The built-in function `defaultConfing` contains default parameters which can be helpful to get started.
 Users can modify the parameters to create a setup that meets their specific building.
+An alternative way to establish the parameters is through a JSON test file.
+For more information see [here](docs/json_configuration.md).

 ```python
 # initialize afc with default parameters